wilkie/blog/posts/apples.md

 To promote sustainable design, a software developer must consider the line drawn between expressing behavior and allowing human expression through abstraction.
 To transform existing projects, collaboration between competitors (odd concept, eh?) to define a seed is necessary.
-For instance, the backends for QT and GTK could be consolidated into a new project which implement the same interface (seed) and then QT and GTK become the abstractions (skins) around it.
+For instance, the back-ends for QT and GTK could be consolidated into a new project which implement the same interface (seed) and then QT and GTK become the abstractions (skins) around it.
 In this case you could say C and C++ are then the abstractions we choose.
 That's fine.
 In this world, the languages we choose are to better allow us to use existing code and get applications written.
 We do not inherit a policy or a set of standard libraries that may or may not work well.